Breadcrumb

 UCR EcoCAR Team Boosts Skills at Year 3 Winter Workshop

-UCR EcoCAR Team Boosts Skills at Year 3 Winter Workshop From March 7-9, the University of California, Riverside (UCR) EcoCAR team participated in the Year 3 Winter Workshop for the EcoCAR EV Challenge, hosted by the California Air Resources Board (CARB) at the UCR School of Business.
+UCR EcoCAR Team Boosts Skills at Year 3 Winter Workshop March 19, 2025 From March 7-9, the University of California, Riverside (UCR) EcoCAR team participated in the Year 3 Winter Workshop for the EcoCAR EV Challenge, hosted by the California Air Resources Board (CARB) at the UCR School of Business.
 This event marked a significant milestone in the competition, providing opportunities for innovation, hands-on testing, and professional growth.
 Led by Argonne National Laboratory, the workshop brought together EcoCAR teams from various universities, along with industry experts and sponsors.
-Key activities
+Key

 Read More »